14 Famous Patent Infringement Cases that changed US Patent Law

 The exact argument in Aro concerned the substitute of a fabric top portion of an automobile exchangeable roof assembly.
 After some years of usage of an automobile, the tops became torn or discolored, because of bird droppings, and owners wished to reinstate the cloth part without buying a whole new convertible top assembly.
 The patent covered the combination of the cloth and a number of metal parts that remained serviceable.
 Since Aro was the company that engaged in the supply of replacement cloth tops that fit various car models and declined to pay a royalty to the patentee, an infringement suit followed.

-Prior to the Supreme Court’s decision in Aro I, when a purchaser of a patented product replaced some components of the product, U.S. lower courts made the decision whether the conduct was permissible repair or impermissible reconstruction of the patented article by using a complex, multi-factor balancing test.
+Prior to the Supreme Court’s decision in Aro I, when a purchaser of a patented product replaced some components of the product, U.S. lower courts made the decision whether the conduct was a permissible repair or impermissible reconstruction of the patented article by using a complex, multi-factor balancing test.
 The court weighed multiple factors, like the cost of the replaced component or components relative to the cost of the entire article, the number of replaced components versus the total number of components, the relative lifespans of the different components, and whether the replaced component was the heart, essence, or “gist” of the invention.

 The court of appeals held that the fabric “is not a minor or relatively inexpensive component” of the patented combination, or an element that would expectedly wear out after a very short period of use—although its “expectable lifespan” is shorter than that of the other components—and, for these reasons, it concluded that “an owner would [not] rationally believe that…he was making only a minor repair” in replacing the worn-out fabric, but that, instead, the replacement “would be counted a major reconstruction.